Léonide Moguy: Career

 Mohylevskyi was born in Odesa in a family of a merchandise worker.
 During World War I, he was a soldier of the 51st Lithuanian infantry regiment of the Imperial Russian Army in Simferopol.
 After the war, he was a medical student and worked part-time at the film studio of Dmytro Kharytonov who came from Moscow to Odesa.

 Mohylevskyi did not become a doctor, however, graduating from Odesa Institute of National Economy in 1924, he became a lawyer.
 Soon, he was invited to work as a VUFKU legal advisor at Odesa Film Studio.
 Mohylevskyi showed interest not only in the letter of the law, but also in laws and principles of film editing as he assisted the director Mykola Saltykov.

 In 1927, Mohylevskyi was the head of the Newsreel Department VUFKU, was a colleague of Dziga Vertov and Mikhail Kaufman.
 Together with Oleksandr Dovzhenko he initiated the creation of the first library of Ukrainian films.
 The department headed by Mohylevskyi began to issue Kinotyzhden, and later, Kinozhurnal VUFKU, a collection of fresh newsreels, “timely and urgent,” that became nearly the only source of news at that time.

 Then, Mohylevskyi made two mashup films, How It Was (1927) and Documents of the Era (1928), in collaboration with the director Ya.
 Habovych.
 The latter was the most popular VUFKU mashup film based on 150,000 meters of newsreels dating back to 1917-1922.

 Leonid Mohylevskyi used archive materials (“some positive fragments” and pre-revolutionary “rubbish”) stored in VUFKU archives or bought from other film studios or private persons as the basis for his film.

 An active member of the society Friends of Soviet Cinema, Mohylevskyi edited 16 short films for them, such as Now! and Peak ticket (Піковий квиток) filmed by amateur Experimental Film Studio headed by Hlib Zatvornytskyi.

 France

 He moved to France and developed a reputation as a "play doctor" of films.
 He started directing and had a hit with 40 Little Mothers.

 Hollywood

 Moguy moved to Hollywood in 1940.
 He made the film The Night is Ending (1943) at 20th Century Fox.
 He stayed at Fox to make Paris After Dark then went to RKO to make Action in Arabia.

-He was meant to follow Arabia with Experiment Perilous with Paul Henreid at RKO but the film was not made.
+He was meant to follow Action in Arabia with Experiment Perilous with Paul Henreid at RKO but the film was not made.
 Instead he made Whistle Stop for United Artists.

 "I didn't do the pictures I wanted to", he later said of this time.